Treaty of Fort Wayne (1809)

-The parcels
+Parcels

 The treaty has two nicknames in popular American culture: the "Ten O'clock Line Treaty of 1809" and the "Twelve Mile Line Treaty", both of which are associated with the disparate parcels of land defined by the treaty.
 The first nickname comes from tradition that says the Native Americans did not trust the surveyors' equipment, so a spear was thrown down at ten o'clock and the shadow became the treaty line.
 The Twelve Mile Line was a reference to the Greenville Treaty and the establishment of a new 'line' parallel to it but twelve miles further west.

 Negotiations

 In 1809 Harrison began to push for a treaty to open more land for white American settlement.
 The Miami, Wea, and Kickapoo were "vehemently" opposed to selling any more land around the Wabash River.
 To motivate those groups to sell their land, Harrison decided, against the wishes of President James Madison, to first conclude a treaty with the tribes who were willing to sell and use those treaties to help influence those who held out.
-In September 1809, Harrison invited the Potawatomie, Lenape, Eel Rivers, and the Miami to a meeting in Fort Wayne.
+In September 1809, Harrison invited the Potawatomi, Lenape, Eel Rivers, and the Miami to a meeting in Fort Wayne.
 During the negotiations, Harrison promised large subsidies and direct payments to the tribes if they would cede the other lands under discussion.